PyTorch Gaudi Theory of Operations

 torch.compile

-, introduced in PyTorch 2.0, allows a model (or part of a model such as a function) to be enclosed into a graph.
+, introduced in PyTorch 2.0, allows to wrap parts of a model into a graph for improved performance.

 Model parts wrapped with torch.compile

-are compiled once at the beginning and later such compiled part is called.
+are compiled once at the start, allowing the compiled part to be called throughout execution.

-Model parts without such wrapping run in pure Eager mode, each op separately which affects overall performance.
+However, parts without such wrapping run in pure Eager mode, executing each op individually, affecting overall performance.

 In upcoming Intel Gaudi software releases, Eager mode extended with torch.compile